Menu Close

 SAD is a type of depression that occurs at specific times of the year, usually in the winter months when there is less sunlight.

-I have been diagnosed with depression; how do I manage it?
+I have been diagnosed with depression.
+How do I manage it?

 Setting realistic goals, breaking tasks into smaller steps and practising self-compassion contribute to a more manageable mindset.
 Connecting with a mental health professional, such as a therapist or counsellor, allows for healthy coping strategies and provides a supportive space to explore and address underlying issues contributing to depression.

-What kind of therapy is usually used for depression?
+What kind of therapy is usually used?

 Cognitive Behavioural Therapy (CBT) is a widely used and evidence-based therapy for depression.
 It focuses on identifying and challenging negative thought patterns and behaviours to develop healthier coping mechanisms.

 Dialectical Behavioural Therapy (DBT) is another effective therapeutic approach, particularly for individuals dealing with intense emotions and interpersonal difficulties.
-It’s like CBT, but with a stronger focus on regulating your emotions rather than changing your thought processes.
+It’s like CBT, but with a stronger focus on regulation your emotions rather than changing your thought processes.

 In many cases, a combination of therapies like CBT, DBT and medication may be recommended for optimal results.
+Medication will get you to a point, but it’s important to access early intervention and prevention services that can help symptoms of depression.

 How do I support someone with depression?